Indian Head Massage (Champissage)

 Anyone may attend this 3-day course.
 The course is suitable for students new to massage and qualified therapists who wish to learn a new skill.

-Due to other commitments, I am not teaching any Indian Head Massage (Champissage) courses for the foreseeable future – please contact my colleague and co-author Lesley Hart who is an excellent teacher and she will be able to help you.
+Due to other commitments, I will not be teaching any further Indian Head Massage (Champissage) courses for the foreseeable future – please contact my colleague and co-author Lesley Hart who is an excellent teacher and she will be able to help you.

 Course fees vary according to location – get in touch for an application form and course fee details.